MewsSystems/gitbook-distributor-guide/distributor-api-v1/use-cases/on-session-payment-card-authorization.md

 ## Creating a reservation group with verified card

 First step of the entire workflow is to [create a reservation group via our API](../operations.md#create-reservation-group) with [payment card data](./how-to-support-payment-cards-in-booking-engine-application.md).
-Next step is to check whether the card needs authorization via [requesting details of the card](../operations.md#get-payment-cards) and validating if the [AuthorizationState](../operations.md#authorization-state) of the card is `Authorizable`.
+Next step is to check whether the card needs authorization via [requesting details of the card](../operations.md#get-payment-cards) and validating if the [Authorization state](../operations.md#authorization-state) of the card is `Authorizable`.

 We can try to [authorize the card](../operations.md#authorize-payment-card) immediately.
 The response contains a [State](../operations.md#payment-card-authorization-state) of the authorization where no further action is needed unless the [State](../operations.md#payment-card-authorization-state) is not finite (`Pending` or `Requested`).
 In any other cases the card is either authorized without any user action, or the authorization is not possible.